FriendsOfMDT/PSD/ReadMe.md

 # Update
-We are curtrently working onm 0.2.1.7, will be released soon...
+We are curtrently working on 0.2.1.7, will be released soon...

 # README - PowerShell Deployment Extension Kit
 October 2020 (ver 0.2.1.6)